oroinc/documentation/user/back-office/system/shipping-rules/index.rst

 Flat Rate
 ^^^^^^^^^

-For the flat rate shipping method, provide the following information:
+For the :term:`flat rate <Flat Rate>` shipping method, provide the following information:

  * **Price**—A shipping price based on your agreement with the shipping service provider.
 The final shipping price depends on the **Type** option (*Pre Item*/*Per Order*).
  * **Handling fee**—An additional cost for order processing charged by your company.